Riddhish-Bharadva/Riddhish-Bharadva/README.md

 ### About Me

 I am dedicated, hardworking and proactive professional with 3.1 years of experience in IT industry.
-I have a hands-on experience in Android, Java, Google Cloud Platform, AWS, Python, Web Development, SAP BW, SAP ABAP.
-I have successfully completed my Master of Science in Computing from Griffith College Dublin.
+I have a hands-on experience in Android, Java, Google Cloud Platform, Python, Web Development, etc. I have successfully completed my Master of Science in Computing from Griffith College Dublin.

 ### Skills: